devth/devth.github.com/_drafts/2020-04-07-essentiality-of-open-source.md

 Great.
 You've decided open source is worth pursuing.
 You want to make the world a better place.
 So what is your responsibility to the community when you open source a project and that project achieves some degree of fame or number of users?
 Do you "owe" your users nothing?
+Or something?

-If your thing is worth the attention of the community there is a certain standard of excellence that should be achieved and maintained.
+If your thing is worth the attention of the community there is a certain standard of excellence that should be met and maintained.
 By achieving some level of recognition, whether you wanted it or not, you now have a responsibility to your users.